csetiawan88/svglogomaker/README.md

 6. WHEN user have entered input for all the prompts, then an SVG file is created named `logo.svg`.
 7. AND the output text "Generated logo.svg" is printed in the command line
 8. WHEN user open the `logo.svg` file in a browser, then user shown a 300x200 pixel image that matches the criteria user entered.
+9. Run NPM RUN TEST and show all tests passing from the command line.

 ## Completed